delvianv/delvianv.github.io/README.md

 ## About me

-**I'm a software developer specialising in building beautiful cross-platform desktop apps for Windows, macOS, and Linux using Python and Qt.
-I also have experience in building web and mobile apps for iOS and Android using Django and JavaScript with React and React Native.**
+**I specialise in building beautiful cross-platform desktop apps for Windows, macOS, and Linux using Python and Qt.
+Additionally, I have experience creating web and mobile apps for iOS and Android with Django, JavaScript, React, and React Native.**

-_My work experience for the past two decades is a combination of software and hardware roles.
-Highlights in my career include building apps for a financial service company, programming automation systems, and maintaining communication equipment for the SA Air Force._
+_Over the past two decades, my career has blended software and hardware roles.
+Key achievements include building apps for a financial services company, programming electrical automation systems, and maintaining communication equipment for the South African Air Force._

-**I enjoy learning**
+**I am passionate about learning**

-I'm a self-taught programmer with many years of experience.
-I learned programming from library books in 1998 when I was 12 years old, long before the Internet became the resource it is today.
-I built my first real app, a point-of-sale system, when I graduated from high school.
+I am a self-taught programmer with many years of experience, beginning my journey at 12 years old in 1998, learning from library books well before the Internet became the resource it is today.
+My first significant project was a point-of-sale system, which I built after graduating from high school.

-**I like solving problems**
+**I am a problem-solving enthusiast**

-One of the things I like about programming is being able to build something out of nothing, but I like the satisfaction of solving difficult problems even more.
+Programming allows me to create something from nothing, but what I enjoy most is the satisfaction of solving complex problems.

-**I have a rare combination of skills**
+**I have a unique skill set**

-I graduated from a technical high school with qualifications in Electrical Engineering and in Logic Systems.
-I also studied Electronic Engineering and Logic Systems at college, so I understand exactly how the software interacts with the hardware.
+I bring a rare combination of skills, having graduated from a technical high school with qualifications in Electrical Engineering and Logic Systems.
+My college studies in Electronic Engineering and Logic Systems further deepen my understanding of the interplay between software and hardware.

-**I value teamwork and discipline**
+**Teamwork and discipline**

-Being a soldier taught me the value of teamwork and instilled in me character traits such as discipline, respect, perseverance, attention to detail, and pride in my work.
+My time as a soldier instilled in me the importance of teamwork and core values such as discipline, respect, perseverance, attention to detail, and pride in my work.